agneschintia/MySQL-Projects/8 Week SQL Challenge/Foodie Fi/Data Analysis Questions.md

 FROM annual_plan ap
 JOIN trial_plan tp ON ap.customer_id = tp.customer_id;
 ```
+Create two CTEs to distinguish the plan_id, first cte to filter the annual plan and the second cte is to filter the trial plan using the WHERE clause.
+Then, use DATEDIFF to return the number of days between two date values, next we find the average of days for how long the customers take the annual plan using AVERAGE clause.

 10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)
 ```